supanadit/jwt-go/README.md

 func main() {
-	// Set Your JWT Secret Code, its optional but important, because default secret code is very insecure ej.SetJWTSecretCode("Your Secret Code")
+	// Set Your JWT Secret Code, its optional but important, because default secret code is very insecure jwt.SetJWTSecretCode("Your Secret Code")

-    // You can simply do this, ej.setExpiredTime(Hour,Minute,Second) ej.SetExpiredTime(0, 0, 1)
+    // You can simply do this, jwt.setExpiredTime(Hour,Minute,Second) jwt.SetExpiredTime(0, 0, 1)
 }
 ```